MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Implement the authentication delegate

-TODO: WE'll go thru a native app, but call out Web app similarites/differences.
+TODO: We go thru a native app, but call out Web app similarites/differences.

 As mentioned, the client is also responsible for acquiring a suitable OAuth2 access token, and providing it to the MIP SDK.
 Token acquisition is accomplished in the implementation of a delegate class, which extends the `mip::AuthDelegate` class.
 The delegate implementation provides the preferred method of authentication, when requested by the SDK at run-time.